Potatoes are great. Mashed potatoes are even better.

 Why not?
 They are cheap, hearty, colorful, work in well into the autumnal menu, and they just taste darn good.

 A rather inexpensive item, you are getting quite the bang for your buck by serving something a little more interesting than the standard mashed potatoes.
-Don’t want to go full side dish?
+Don’t want to go for a full side dish?
 Mix mashed rutabaga into your regular mashed potatoes to add a root veggie touch.

 Even though they are starchy, to me, they don’t mash smoothly like the silky waxiness of a red or Yukon potato.
 I haven’t been able to achieve a true smooth consistency but I have had success with an immersion blender.
 With lumps abound, overlook this small detail and relish their sweet earthy and slightly turnip-like flavor.
 Certainly beautiful, they are golden and a bit lighter in hue than sweet potatoes.
 I’ve seen so many people ask, “what is this?”, take a small taste with trepidation, then fully dive in and not look back.